2amigos/yii2-usuario/docs/helpful-guides/gdpr.md

 All users must give consent of data processing to register.
 Also consent will be stored in db with the user data.

+If you have users before GDPR law you can force them to give consent via `GDPRrequireConsentToAll`.
+You must use also in your accessControl behaviors the yii2-usuario accessRuleFilter.
+Any registerd user that has not give consent will be redirected in any action to the consent screen except those defined in `GDPRconsentExcludedUrls`

 #### Data portability

 GDPR says: [Article 20](https://gdpr.algolia.com/gdpr-article-20)